lostechies/blog/_derickbailey/2011-10-25-rebuilding-my-backbone-js-plugins-with-modules-srp-and-more.md

 Object literals are easy to build in JavaScript.
 Just set a bunch of key-value pairs, using a semi-colon, between opening and closing curly braces:

-[gist id=1314027 file=2.js]
+{% gist 1314027 2.js %}

 You can add any amount of functionality that you want to an object literal, with the exception of not being able to create &#8220;private&#8221; variables (and I put &#8220;private&#8221; in quotes because it&#8217;s only private by the use of closures, not by a syntactical keyword called &#8220;private&#8221;).
 In order to create &#8220;private&#8221; variables, you have to enclose the object literal in another function to build the closure around the variable.

-[gist id=1314027 file=3.js]
+{% gist 1314027 3.js %}

 This is often called the &#8220;revealing module&#8221; pattern (or something along those lines, I think) as it allows you to reveal an API that you want without having to expose all of the internals of your module.
 Object literals and modules have their usefulness, mind you.
 I use them frequently and recommend you read up on them.
 But like any other tool we have, these can be used and abused, and my modelbinding plugin was beating these patterns into the ground.

 It all came to a head when I got the bug report saying my code was no unbinding the DOM element events.
 After digging into this, I realized that because I was using object literals everywhere, I had no way of storing the configuration data I needed for any given Backbone view and model.
 Without this configuration, there was no way for me to know which HTML elements had which DOM events firing for which models.
 I was stuck with event bindings that I couldn&#8217;t remove, without resorting to jQuery calls that would remove _all_ bindings (not what I wanted).